 These thinkers provide the ideological ground for Hindu Nationalism.[3]

-Recreation of History
+Recreation of History in the Hindu Nationalist Vision

 In recreating history, the narratives get told as alternative facts.
 One of the pertinent arguments held by the believers of RSS and Hindu Nationalist ideologues is that the Aryans have been indigenous people and have never migrated from Central Asia to India.

 The term ‘Hindu’ is itself not succinct.
 It was more of a flexible cultural identity than any religion.
-Millions of gods and goddesses were worshipped in the subcontinent, with each holding its own unique value.
+Millions of gods and goddesses were worshipped in the subcontinent, each holding its unique value.
 Multiple cultural identities have been blurred into the formation of what Hindutva ideologues preach as Hinduism.

 This process is not very alien to Indian history; it was spearheaded by the colonial rulers in their series of ‘investigative modalities’ in their quest to understand India.